tobiasmelbo/pygame_projects/README.md

 # 🚀 Projects

 - 🫧 *Aim Trainer* is a simple aim trainer where you click on bubbles.
 I made this to test the mouse functionality in pygame.
+You can find a playable demo [here](https://tobiasmelbo.itch.io/pygame-aim-trainer).

 # 🛠️ Tools
 I use [pygame](https://github.com/pygame/pygame) for building the games and [pygbag](https://github.com/pygame-web/pygbag) to make the games playable in a browser.